Timurtash: Downfall

-Upon learning of his brother Demasq Kaja's execution on 24 August Timurtash ended his campaigns and returned to Kayseri, then Sivas, recalling Eretna as well.
-Receiving news of Chupan's execution in October, he contemplated to submit to the ilkhan, but nevertheless left for Larende on 22 December 1327 and then to Egypt, leaving Eretna as acting viceroy.
+Upon learning of his brother Demasq Kaja's execution on 24 August, Timurtash ended his campaigns and returned to Kayseri, then Sivas, recalling Eretna as well.
+Receiving news of Chupan's execution in October, he contemplated to submit to the Ilkhan, but nevertheless left for Larende on 22 December 1327 and then to Egypt, leaving Eretna as acting viceroy.
 He was replaced by Amir Muhammad from Oirat tribe, an uncle of Abu Sa'id.

 Arriving in Besni, he was accompanied by about 1000 soldiers, 300 of them being cavalry.
-He was received by Tankiz, Mamluk viceroy in Damascus on 10 December 1328.
-He was received warmly by Sultan Al-Nasr Muhammad on 21 January in Cairo at first, was even offered governorship of Alexandria.
+He was received by Tankiz, Mamluk viceroy in Damascus and then went to Egypt.
+He was received by Sultan Al-Nasr Muhammad on 21 January 1328 in Cairo and welcomed warmly at first, even offered the governorship of Alexandria.
 He was joined by Shahinshah his cousin in February.
 Just days after his arrival, envoys of Abu Sa'id arrived in the capital, demanding his extradition, which was denied by the Sultan.
 Sultan also received letters from Ibrahim I of Karaman and Najm al-Din Ishaq (son of Dündar), who accused Timurtash's misdeeds against fellow Muslims.
 Timurtash's growing influence and arrogance also quickly wore out his welcome.
 He was arrested on 19 June 1328 and secured in Lion Tower.
 Following month, second convoy of Ilkhanate envoys arrived, offering Mamluk renegade in Ilkhanate, Qara Sonqur (husband of Oljath) in exchange.
 The Sultan accepted and Timurtash was executed on 12 August 1328, his head was sent to Abu Sa'id, while his body was buried in City of the Dead, next to Faris ad-Din Aktai.